-When a lot of material fails to meet the specification requirements for 100 percent pay as outlined in the following paragraphs, that lot shall be removed and replaced, or accepted at a reduced price which will be computed by multiplying the unit price per ton by the lot's pay factor.
-The lot pay factor is determined by taking the lowest computed pay factor based on either laboratory air voids, in-place density, grade or smoothness (each discussed below).
-At the end of the project, an average of all lot pay factors will be calculated.
+The lot pay factor is determined by taking the lowest computed pay factor based on either laboratory air voids, in-place density, smoothness, or grade (each discussed below).
+Remove and replace lots when the lowest computed pay factor requires rejection.
+At the end of the project calculate the average pay factor for all lots.
 If this average lot pay factor exceeds 95.0 percent and no individual lot has a pay factor less than 75.0 percent, then the percent payment for the entire project will be 100 percent of the unit bid price.
-If the average lot pay factor is less than 95.0 percent, then each lot will be paid for at the unit price multiplied by the lot's pay factor.
-For any lots which are less than 2000 metric tons, a weighted lot pay factor will be used to calculate the average lot pay factor.
-When work on a lot is required to be terminated before all sublots are completed, the results from the completed sublots will be analyzed to determine the percent payment for the lot following the same procedures and requirements for full lots but with fewer test results.
+If the average lot pay factor is less than 95.0 percent, then each lot will be paid for at the unit price multiplied by the lot pay factor.
+For any lots which are less than 2,000 metric tonstons, a weighted lot pay factor will be used to calculate the average lot pay factor.
+When work on a lot is required to be terminated before all four sublots are completed, the results from the completed sublots will be analyzed to determine the percent payment for the lot following the same procedures and requirements for full lots but with fewer or more test results as determined in paragraph PAVEMENT LOTS.

-1.2.1 Mat and Joint Densities
+1.2.1 Payment Adjustment for Laboratory Air Voids